feast-dev/feast/docs/reference/offline-stores/file.md

 ## Description

-The File offline store provides support for reading [FileSources](../data-sources/file.md).
+The file offline store provides support for reading [FileSources](../data-sources/file.md).

-* Only Parquet files are currently supported.
+It uses Dask as the compute engine.

+{% hint style="warning" %}
-* All data is downloaded and joined using Python and may not scale to production workloads.
+All data is downloaded and joined using Python and therefore may not scale to production workloads.
+{% endhint %}

 ## Example